RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 To ensure future access to encrypted data, subscriber private key management keys should be secured in long-term backups or archived.

-Practice Note: Destruction will likely be performed by executing a “zeroize” command.

 ### Cryptographic Module Rating

 See section 6.2.1.